In episode 167 we talk with Casey Markee, founder of MediaWyse, about SEO-related topics bloggers should keep at the forefront of their minds in 2021.

 Yes, yes, yes, it will.
 And I’m glad that you put that on my radar because I was not aware of that.
 So thank you.
 I will be looking at that later today.
 Okay.
 So this kind of leads to talking about headers kind of relates to keyword research because I know we’ve maybe been misinformed in the past about stuffing as much keywords as we can into our headers and into our content.
 So what are your top recommendations for keyword research as a whole, and also maybe you could touch on some of those things like keyword stuffing and things like that.

 For example, you could go into Google, type in a keyword, for example, “apple pie.”
 A good one would be “French toast.”
 Type in “French toast” and if you go down, there’s a list of..
 People also ask questions, and these people also ask questions that are very common and have a lot of volume keyword searches.
-And those people also ask questions or use our content for FAQ purposes.
+Those people also ask questions or use our content for FAQ purposes.
 So if you were writing up a post and you were thinking, “Hmm, what are some questions that users are going to have about this post that I can use to make a complete recipe post at my end?”
 That’s a good starting point.
 We don’t necessarily need to include all of them.
 As a matter of fact, I definitely don’t recommend that.

 I would say maybe three to five FAQ at the most, but as a way for you to enhance your recipe content.
 Our goal is of course, to steal those FAQs, to have Google choose our FAQ answer over someone who’s already listed there under the PAAs, but you can’t do that unless you actually provide your own answer in your own content.
 So that’s an option.
 So again, answer the public is a tool that is useful.
 Keyword phrase, keyword research wise, I know SEM rush is very popular.
 The problem with SEM rush is not only is it expensive, but it does not use a Google API.
 I know when I get to educate bloggers on that all the time.
 SEM rush and some of the other big ones like Ahrefs and others, they use what’s called click stream data.